Elevate Your Comic Art with Screen Tones

 For digital artists, screen tones often come in the form of photo or transparent PNG files.
 This method allows layering in software like Procreate or Photoshop.

-To incorporate those digital screen tones, create a new layer in your artwork and insert the screen tone file in there, then either set the layer to multiply or find transparent ones so they mimic traditional methods as closely as possible in digital format.
+To incorporate those digital screen tones, create a new layer in your artwork and insert the screen tone file there.
+Then, either set the layer to multiply or find transparent ones so they mimic traditional methods as closely as possible in digital format.
 You can easily adjust the area the tone affects by simply erasing unwanted sections.

 I actually offer some digital screen tones I designed myself, which are available for around $5.